manastalukdar/manastalukdar.github.io/website/blog/2019/09/04/some-thoughts-on-engineering-internships/readme.md

 7. Guidance should be provided to the intern on (this should be orchestrated at a broader company, or organization level):
    1. Resume preparation.
    2. LinkedIn profile creation, updating, etc.
-   3. Interviewing as new grads can also be considered.
-Some things that can be covered in such a session could include:
+   3. Interviewing as new grads.
+Some things that can be covered could include:
-      1. Tech interview preparation.
+      1. Technical interview preparation.
+Resources, study plan, etc.
       2. Behavioral interview preparation.
       3. What does it take for a new grad candidate to be successful during a tech interview, in the tech industry in general, and at this company specifically.
 8. At the end of the internship, the EM should